arduino/help-center-content/content/Software Support/Arduino App Lab/If-your-Arduino-UNO-Q-is-not-detected-by-Arduino-App-Lab.md

 id: 23170726082332
 ---

-When Arduino App Lab starts, it will look for Arduino UNO Q boards connected on a USB port, [TODO]
+When you open Arduino App Lab, it automatically looks for any Arduino UNO Q boards connected through USB or available on your Wi-Fi network.
+Learn what to do if your board is not detected.

 In this article: